kbayraktar/kbayraktar.github.io/te_markdown/heroes-create-spec.md

 You want to know more about the software that is tested here? [read more](/te_markdown/sut-heroes){:class="web-button-grey reduced-padding"}

+You want to know more about how to install the Test-Editor-Web, getting started to write specifications? [read more](/te_markdown/local-setup){:class="web-button-grey reduced-padding"}

 Given you have a running instance of the test-editor-web, the following (trivial) steps suffice:

 - navigate to (or create) the folder to hold the specification
-- create a new file with the extension '.tsl' (e.g. CreateHero.tsl)
+- create a new file with the extension '.tsl' (e.g. CreateHero.tsl) in a directory (e.g. org/testeditor/heroes) by means of the create button in the upper left corner of the [Test-Navigator](/te_markdown/terminology#test-navigator)
+ - hit the `RETURN` button on your keyboard to create the file.
 - Write the specification name into the opened editor, prefixing it with '#' (e.g. '# CreateHero')
 - Write each aspect of the specification (specification steps):

 ```